Healing chapped lips for portraits

 Have you ever had a client come in for their session with chapped lips?

 Even putting on chapstick does not fix the defined lines that will be prominent in the photograph.
 When you're putting a lot of work into your portraits, you don't want something like chapped lips to throw everything off.

 The method I use in the tutorial focuses on the highlights and shadows on the lips.
-But, of course, when you're editing a ton of portraits, you want to use whatever is the quickest method.
+But, of course, when you're editing many portraits, you want to use whatever is the quickest method.
 Although the process I mentioned isn't the fastest, in my opinion, it's shorter than using dodge and burn.

 There were some extra steps I took after editing the cracks in them.
 For this tutorial, I used a straight-out-of-camera image, and in the full tutorial, you can see that I edited the luminance to bring back the highlights from the healing I did.

 You can go in there and do as much as you want to get the lips all healed up.
 If it's far away, I won't put too much work into them, especially if there are several portrait images you have to edit.
-If it is a close-up image, I will take more time to edit.
+I will take more time to edit if it is a close-up image.

 This tutorial is great to have in your bag of tricks for editing, and it will help you deliver beautiful images.